 We offer a free local collection and delivery service for all motor repairs, as well as free testing and quotation, and a Full 12-Month Parts and Labour Guarantee.

-Check out our or Electric Motors page for a full overview of all the electric motor products and services we offer.
+Check out our full overview of the electric motors and related services we offer.